alexlukeneumann/genetic-rockets/README.md

 At the end of the generation lifetime, the following occurs:

  - Calculate the distance each rocket is to the destination target.
+(Note: This could be done per frame instead of at the end of the generation lifetime)
  - Normalize each one of these distances against a defined linear scale.
 This defines the 'fitness' of the rocket.
  - All rockets are sorted against their fitness values.
  - Rockets with a better fitness value are then 'mated' with the weakest rockets.
 For each rocket pair: the weaker rocket's DNA has a chance to take parts of the fitter rocket's DNA, where the greater the fitness difference, the higher the chance that more of the fitter rocket's DNA is merged into the weaker rocket's DNA.